+Washington D.C.
+20549

+FORM 10-K

-Washing gton D.C.
-20549 FO RM 10-K Annual Report Pursuant to Section 13 For the fiscal year or 15(d) of the S G File Number 0-10 TriCo (Exact name of Regist Bancsha trant as specified in California (State or other jurisdiction of incorporation or organization) 94-2792841 (I.R.S.
-Employer Identification No.) 63 Constitution Drive, Chico, California (Address of principal executive offices) 95973 (Zip Code) Registrant's telephone number er, including area o code: (530) 898-0300 Securities registered pur rsuant to Section 12 2(b) of the Act: Common Stock, without par value (Title of Class) (Na Nasdaq Global Select Market me of each exchange on which registered) Securities registered pursua ant to Section 12(g) of the Act: None.
-Indicate by check mark whether the Registrant is a well-known n seasoned issuer, a s defined in Rule 405 of the Securities Act.
-YES I □ NO ⊠ Indicate by check mark whether the Registrant is not required to file reports pursu ant to Section 13 or Section 15(d) of the Act.
-YES I □ NO ⊠ Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities reports), and (2) has been subject to such filing requirements for the past 90 days.
+Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the fiscal year ended December 31, 2015 Commission File Number 0-10661 TriCo Banesh nares (Exact name of Registrant as sp ecified in its charter) California 94-2792841 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 63 Constitution Drive, Chico, California 95973 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code:(530) 898-0300 Securities registered pursuant to Section 12(b) of the Act: Common Stock, without par value Nasdaq Global Select Market (Title of Class) (Name of each exchange on which registered) Securities registered pursuant to Section 12(g) of the Act: None.
+Indicate by check mark whether the Registrant is a well-known season oned issuer, as defined in Rule 405 of the Securities Act.
+YES NO X Indicate by check mark whether the Registrant is not required to fi Act. le reports pursuant to Section 13 or Section 15(d) of the YES NO X Indicate by check mark whether the Registrant (1) has filed all re Securities Exchange Act of 1934 during the preceding 12 months (or to file such reports), and (2) has been subject to such filing requirem r for such shorter periods that the Registrant was required YES X NO Indicate by check mark whether the registrant has submitted electron.
+Interactive Data File required to be submitted and posted pursuant to during the preceding 12 months (or for such shorter period that the results of the preceding 12 months is a submitted electron.) o Rule 405 of Regulation S-T (§ 232.405 of this chapter) YES X NO Indicate by check mark if disclosure of delinquent filers pursuant to will not be contained, to the best of the Registrant's knowledge, in dereference in Part III of the Form 10-K or any amendment to this Form efinitive proxy or information statements incorporated by YES X NO